santanumondal87/JeTCAF-A-package-for-X-ray-spectral-fitting-of-black-holes-across-mass-scale/README.md

 After successfully making the `FITS` file, data can be fitted by loading the fits file in `XSPEC`.
-Here, I show the command that can be used to load the model in `XSPEC`.
+Here, I put the commands that can be used to load both data and the model in `XSPEC`.